marcexpositg/marcexpositg.github.io/README.md

 1. Install Git
 2. Configure git
-    1. git config --global user.name "your github user name"   -> to set your git username for github
+    1. git config --global user.name "your github user name"   -> to set your git username for github, you will be asked for the password later
 3. Download previous repository
     1. The repository with the website has the name "marcexpositg.github.io".
 If it already has some content online it's easier to download it and create a folder locally.
     2. Clone the repository by following the instructions https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository